Velonese/DiceEval/README.md

-# DiceEval
+# Things Are About To Get Dicey

+## Considerations

 Based on the rules given in the document, we are only concerned about the highest score, so evaluating the following:

 Ones through Eights

 ThreeOfAKind & FourOfAKind

 **These will always be less than or equal to Chance**

 **LargeStraight qualifies as NoneOfAKind, which scores the same.
 We will only check for the latter, as it is a simpler evaluation**

 So we need check only for the following: